grumpypenny/sentiment-analysis-and-music-generation/README.md

 3. Run `Data_Finder.py` giving it the path to the folder of abc files and the name of a csv to store the cleaned versions of them in.

-4. To seperate the data into happy and sad run `sorter.py` to create two new csv containing songs of only that emotion named `happy.csv` and `sad.csv` respectivly.
+4. To separate the data into happy and sad run `sorter.py` to create two new csv containing songs of only that emotion named `happy.csv` and `sad.csv` respectively.

 ## Conversion to Audio ##